 - Community awareness events offered local communities the chance to see shorebirds through scopes and learn about their ecology and migration from experts.

 - Stakeholder workshops in each location were attended by a broad range of organisations.
 Participants received a comprehensive report on shorebird population statistics from BirdLife Australia, and discussed strategies to improve shorebird management in their area.

-You can find out more about the project and its achievements in the Final Report, which is now available to view and download at the link:
+You can find out more about the project and its achievements in the Final Report and Fact Sheets, which are now available to view and download at the links below: